capr/luapower-work/terra/tr.md

 ## Shaping

-Given a font at a selected size and a piece of Unicode text containing codepoints in a single script and language, shaping is the process of selecting the right glyphs from the font and also how these glyphs must be positioned relative to each other in order to best represent the text on screen.
+Given a font at a selected size and a piece of _Unicode text_ containing codepoints in a _single script and language_, shaping is the process of selecting the right glyphs from the font and also how these glyphs must be positioned relative to each other in order to best represent the text on screen.
 This process can imply: